redengin/rusty-robot/README.md

 Enhance lives across the world
 ================================================================================
 You can create a robot today inexpensively.
-This repository is here to provide the knowledge and best practices to expedite your creation.
+Here you can find the best practices and software support to expedite your creation.

 Creating your own robot
 --------------------------------------------------------------------------------